SocialConnect/vk/README.md

 Installation
 ------------

-Add requirement to your `composer.json`:
+Add a requirement to your `composer.json`:

 ```json
 {